-These are serious side effects.
-You may need urgent medical attention.
+The above list includes very serious side effects.
+You may need urgent medical attention or hospitalisation.
 These side effects are rare.

 Other side effects not listed above may also occur in some patients.
-Tell your doctor if you notice any other effects.
+Tell your doctor or pharmacist if you notice anything that is making you feel unwell.